Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 I will introduce a few terms from the paper, as it makes the explanation easier to grasp:

-- `Color Map` is a small texture (256x256) that contains the color that a province should have.
+- `Color Map` is a small texture (256x256) that contains the color that a province should have
-- `Color Lookup` is a texture with two channels that contain UV coordinates for the `Color Map` .
+- `Color Lookup` is a texture with two channels that contain UV coordinates for the `Color Map`

 The `Color Map` can be thought of as an array of colors that are in the same order of the provinces.
 To illustrate my point, below I show a very zoomed in `color map`.

-> Note that, the first pixel is empty, as the first province's id is 1.
+> Note that, the first pixel is empty to keep it simple.
+The first province starts from the the second pixel with ID 1.
 {: .prompt-info }
 ![alt text](/assets/assets-2025-10-27/color_map.png)
 *Color map with the few first province IDs*